hpcleuven/Best-practices-for-R-on-HPC/examples/julia-set/README.md

    using two loops to iterate over the points, in column major access pattern.
 1. `julia.R`: R script that generates the Julia set for a given complex number `c` using a given implementation.
+1. `check.sh`: bash script that checks the output of the different implementations.